mesosphere/universe/docs/tutorial/GetStarted.md

   * Use the Marathon REST API directly, or
   * Deploy your service as a package.

 Deploying your service using the package approach makes your life easier and service management efficient.
 Once you have a running DC/OS cluster, you will be able to browse packages in the dashboard.
-A package consists of the four required configuration files and all of the external files linked from them.
+A package consists of the four required configuration files(`config.json`, `package.json`, `resource.json`, and `marathon.json.mustache`) and all of the external files linked from them.

 A package implicitly relies on Marathon; its contents are used to generate a Marathon app definition.
 By the end of this guide, you will be able to build, publish, and browse your package in the cluster.